-1. Services (i) The Consultant shall perform the services specified in Annex A, "Terms of Reference and Scope of Services," which is made an integral part of this Contract ("the Services"). (ii) The Consultant shall provide the personnel listed in Annex B, "Consultant's Personnel," to perform the Services. (iii) The Consultant shall submit to the Client the reports in the form and within the time periods specified in Annex B , "Consultant's Reporting Obligations."
-2. Term commo for fou Consultant shall perform the Services during the period encing March, 2020 and continuing through June, 2020 or if later, r calendar months from the date of signing of this contract by both , or any other period as may be subsequently agreed by the parties ing.
-3. Payment A. Ceiling For the Services rendered pursuant to Annex A, the Client shall pay the Consultant an amount not to exceed USD 23,500 .
+- 1. Services - (i) The Consultant shall perform the services specified in Annex A, "Terms of Reference and Scope of Services," which is made an integral part of this Contract ("the Services"). - (ii) The Consultant shall provide the personnel listed in Annex B, "Consultant's Personnel," to perform the Services. - (iii) The Consultant shall submit to the Client the reports in the form and within the time periods specified in Annex B, "Consultant's Reporting Obligations." - 2.
+Term

+The Consultant shall perform the Services during the period commencing March, 2020 and continuing through June, 2020 or if later, for four calendar months from the date of signing of this contract by both parties, or any other period as may be subsequently agreed by the parties in writing.

+3. Payment

+A. Ceiling

+For the Services rendered pursuant to Annex A, the Client shall pay the Consultant an amount not to exceed USD 23,500.
 This amount has been established based on the understanding that it includes all of the Consultant's costs and profits as well as any tax obligation that may be imposed on the Consultant.

-B. Schedule of Payments The schedule of payments is specified below: USD 8,225 (35% of the contract agreement) upon submitting 2006 Forest Inventory data analysis, draft report and all data sets and analytical steps (scripts) and documentation USD 8,225 (35 % of the contract agreement) upon the receipt of PSP data analysis, draft report, growth models, all data sets, scripts, output tables; and of PSP data analysis, draft report, growth models, all data sets,
+B. Schedule of Payments

+The schedule of payments is specified below:

+USD 8,225 (35% of the contract agreement) upon submitting 2006 Forest Inventory data analysis, draft report and all data sets and analytical steps (scripts) and documentation

+USD 8,225 (35 % of the contract agreement) upon the receipt of PSP data analysis, draft report, growth models, all data sets, scripts, output tables; and